 The panels serve as a form of clean energy and also as a symbol of the urgent need for a just transition away from fossil fuels toward a 100 percent renewable energy economy.

-The panels (like GOAL ZERO NOMAD 13 )will help power the homes of Nebraskans resisting Keystone XL and were installed by the family-owned rural solar business, North Star Solar Bears, run by Jim Knopik.
+GOAL ZERO NOMAD 13 )will help power the homes of Nebraskans resisting Keystone XL and were installed by the family-owned rural solar business, North Star Solar Bears, run by Jim Knopik.

 The Keystone XL pipeline would carry 830,000 barrels of dirty tar sands oil a day from Canada through Montana, South Dakota, and Nebraska, and then on to the export market.